MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 Like static modules, by default, the cmdlets and functions in a dynamic module are exported and the variables and aliases are not.
 However, you can use the Export-ModuleMember cmdlet and the parameters of New-Module to override the defaults.

-You can also use the AsCustomObject parameter of the New-Module cmdlet to return the dynamic module as a custom object.
+You can also use the AsCustomObject parameter of New-Module to return the dynamic module as a custom object.
 The members of the modules, such as functions, are implemented as script methods of the custom object instead of being imported into the session.

 Dynamic modules exist only in memory, not on disk.
 Like all modules, the members of dynamic modules run in a private module scope that is a child of the global scope.
 Get-Module cannot get a dynamic module, but Get-Command can get the exported members.